-The Department of Mechanical and Process Engineering (D-MAVT) offers several master programs, also in cooperation with other departments or with another university.
+The Department of Mechanical and Process Engineering (D-MAVT) offers several Master's Programs, also in cooperation with other departments or with another university.

-A total of seven master programs are offered through D-MAVT.
-The Master in Mechanical Engineering and Process Engineering are consecutive programs, following the Bachelor degree.
-All other master programs are specialized and are offered in conjunction with other departments at the ETH Zurich.
+A total of seven Master's Programs are offered through D-MAVT.
+The Master in Mechanical Engineering and Process Engineering are consecutive programs, following the Bachelor's degree.
+All other Master's Programs are specialized and are offered in conjunction with other departments at the ETH Zurich.
 The Master in Nuclear Engineering is offered in cooperation with the EPF Lausanne.

 The Master in Mechanical Engineering integrates in-depth knowledge of core areas in mechanical engineering such as mechanics, thermodynamics, fluid dynamics, materials and manufacturing science, control systems, and product development.
 This integration is critical for multidisciplinary areas such as aerospace engineering, production systems, robotics, micro and nanotechnologies, and energy systems.
 Website

 The Master in Process Engineering offers students a broad education.
 It provides the ideal profile for playing a key role in addressing issues such as new materials and production technologies, sustainable energy systems, technologies to investigate climate change, pollution prevention, and processes for the food and pharmaceutical industries.
 Website

 Products and systems are becoming increasingly interdisciplinary and complex, involving key technologies from across multiple engineering disciplines.
 The program offers an interdisciplinary education including courses from mechanical engineering, electronics, materials sciences and physics.
 Website